 He makes the case very well and argues that Londoners should have a wide choice about the modes of transport that they use and that car journeys are quite essential for many trips in outer London.
 He highlights that Mayor Sadiq Khan may be looking at road pricing simply as another way to fix his TfL budget problems.

 But it would undoubtedly lead to much higher costs on vehicle owners – perhaps 70% more than they pay in taxes at present very little of which is spent on the road network.
 Meanwhile public transport users in London are subsidised by over £1 billion per annum.
 Mr Bacon suggests the Mayor should rule out road pricing in London while committing to spend more on London’s roads.
 In particular he supports the Mayor’s claim that some of the VED tax paid by London’s drivers should be given to the Mayor but only on condition that it is hypothecated to spend on road maintenance.

-The ABD has opposed Sadiq Khan’s stated wish to grab some part of the VED tax take as it might give him control of it and lead to higher tax rates for no benefit.
+We have opposed Sadiq Khan’s stated wish to grab some part of the VED tax take as it might give him control of it and lead to higher tax rates for no benefit.
 But if it was strictly controlled by the Government on the suggested basis it may be more arguable.
 But will central Government and the public accept that less money is thereby available to spend on the national highway network?

 Surely it would be better to cut out the excessive bus subsidies and the over-generous concessionary fares (payable to everyone even when they can afford the cost) which would easily pay for improved maintenance of London’s roads?

 You can read the “Highway Robbery” report here: https://www.glaconservatives.co.uk/uploads/1/1/7/8/117899427/highway_robbery.pdf